simon-ess/training-vm/doc/vagrant.md

 # Vagrant VM Creation

-vagrant: making VMs as much fun as containers!
+Vagrant: making VMs as much fun as containers!

 ## Introduction

-Here are instructions to use vagrant to build the Virtualbox VM as an alternative to [creating-vm-from-scratch.md](creating-vm-from-scratch.md).
+Here are instructions to use Vagrant to build the VirtualBox VM as an alternative to [creating-vm-from-scratch.md](creating-vm-from-scratch.md).

 Advantages:
 - The VM is created in a reproducible and fully automated way.
-- Its faster because it starts with a pre-built base 'box'.
+- It's faster because it starts with a pre-built base 'box'.

-## Pre-requisites
+## Pre-Requisites

-Setup the required tools on your host machine:
+Set up the required tools on your host machine:
 1. Install [VirtualBox](https://www.virtualbox.org/wiki/Downloads)
    - WARNING: VirtualBox 7.1 is not compatible with Vagrant 2.4.1 or 2.4.2, use VirtualBox 7.0 until Vagrant 2.4.3 is released.
 1. Install [Vagrant](https://www.vagrantup.com/downloads.html)